Glamp at Girl Scouts' Camp River Ranch. Credit: Dorothee Brand/Belathée Photography

 Crafty mom retreats

 Do you long to learn how to quilt?
-Or have unfinished sewing or craft projects laying around that you wished you could finish?
-Quilters Dream Retreats offers classes for beginners to advanced quilters at weekend retreats in the spring and fall at the Salvation Army’s Camp Arnold in beautiful Eatonville.
+Or have unfinished sewing or craft projects laying around that you wish you could finish?
+Quilters Dream Retreats offers classes for beginners to advanced quilters at weekend retreats in the spring and fall held at the Salvation Army’s Camp Arnold in beautiful Eatonville.

 Several quilt and craft retreats are also offered at the YMCA’s Camp Orkila on Orcas Island, typically in winter.
-Campers bring their own projects and work on projects while enjoying stunning views of Puget Sound.
+Campers bring their own projects and work on them while enjoying stunning views of the Salish Sea.

 Adventurous mom retreats

 Prefer land-based thrills?
 Check out the spring and fall Women’s Wellness Weekends offered at the YMCA’s Camp Orkila and Camp Colman.
 Activities include fitness and yoga classes, biking, belly dancing and a zipline at Camp Orkila.

 Is yoga your ticket to calm?
 Discover Yoga in Redmond offers occasional yoga retreats at getaway locations such as Whidbey Island.
-Yoga retreats are offered throughout the year at the Skalitude Retreat and Education center in Carlton, Washington, in the beautiful Methow Valley.
+Yoga retreats are offered throughout the year at the Skalitude Retreat and Education center in Carlton, Wash., in the beautiful Methow Valley.
 Sleeping Lady Mountain Resort in Leavenworth also hosts yoga retreats throughout the year, including one offered by Seattle mom Jen Keeler of Yoga Momma.

 Woodworking by the sea

 Happy Girl Scout glampers

 Were you a Girl Scout or loved summer camp?
 Girl Scouts of Western Washington lets women re-live summer days of their youth.
 Glamp is a magical camp experience for grown-up campers held at Camp River Ranch in Carnation every September.
-Campers can choose a variety of fun activities, ranging from making jam, hiking, arts and crafts, yoga or kayaking in the camp’s lake.
-Add upgrades for an additional cost including fluffy “princess bedding” and a massage or a horseback ride.
-Registration for the fall Glamp typically opens in spring.
+Campers can choose from a variety of fun activities, ranging from making jam, hiking, arts and crafts, yoga or kayaking in the camp’s lake.
+Add upgrades for an additional cost, including fluffy “princess bedding” and a massage or a horseback ride.
+Registration for the fall Glamp session typically opens in spring.

 Do it yourself

-For a super-affordable retreat for yourself, ask friends with a great house or cabin to consider you for their next housesitting gig.
-If you are determined to find time for yourself, there is always a way to make it happen.
+For a super-affordable retreat for yourself, ask friends with a great house or cabin to consider you for their next house-sitting gig.
+If you are determined to find time for yourself, there is a way to make it happen.

 Fun things to do on your Northwest mom retreat